twse/random-stuff/Readable Fonts/Transliteration.md

 DV1-TTYogesh, a font in TrueType format, is based on Helvetica Light for transliteration of Indic languages.

-Euransi e Nauromane (2001), by Libor Sztemon, is a font based on Times New Roman for Euransi, old Latin and Greek transliteration, Maltese, Mongolian and Turkish.

 Michael Everson (Evertype) created bitmap fonts for macOS based on Monaco for Armenian and Georgian transcription.
 See the related page on the [Evertype site](http://www.evertype.com/standards/hy/jaaip-me1.html) for more info.
 The Olympia transliteration keyboard has some macOS symbols but does not have the Euro sign.

 Evyoni Megawriter (1998), by Shemayah ben-Avraham, is a TrueType and PostScript Type 1 font based on Times for use with Semitic languages.
 Many characters are shown in Arial.
 Download the font from [here](http://ebionite.tripod.com/fonts.htm).